klr227/EnvELab/Final_Project/Final_Project.md

 2. The sand, coagulant and 100mL of water was added to a beaker for mixing.
 3. While mixing, pH was monitored.
 4. A basic solution of 0.5M NaOH was added until a pH of at least 6 was reached (Source: Water Treatment Coag).
 This was a necessary step because coagulant is largely ineffective in acidic conditions, and the aluminum in coagulant is makes the mixture acidic.
-5. A small volume of the liquid in the mixture.
+5. A small volume of the liquid in the mixture and then the sand portion of the mixture was added to the column.
+This "wet method" was employed so that there would not be any air pockets in the column.
-After a few failed attempts at different flow rates, 1.25 mL/s was determined to work for both red dye #40 and red dye #3 enough to yield useful results.
-Both dyes were run through a sand-only column to obtain a baseline for the experiment.
-After, the team began testing coagulant.
-We started with 445 μL, which is equivalent to 22 moles of Aluminum per meter cubed.
-This concentration was suggested as ideal in “Enhanced Particle Capture through Aluminum Hydroxide Addition to Pores in Sand Media”.
-We then increased the volumes used to obtain data for comparisons.
-As you can see, we used both dyes for all volumes except the 1500 microliters of coagulant.
-This is because we quickly realized that red dye #3 was removed far more effectively by sand and coagulant than red dye #40 was.
-Where the red dye #40 experiments took minutes or less, the red dye #3 experiments took a few hours.
-Thus, we figured that the last experiment would not be worth the time.
+6. The initial amount of coagulant used was 445 μL, which is equivalent to 22 moles of Aluminum per meter cubed.
+This concentration was suggested as ideal in “Enhanced Particle Capture through Aluminum Hydroxide Addition to Pores in Sand Media.”
+7. The amount of coagulant was varied afterward, as can be seen in Table 1.
+Both dyes were used for all volumes except the 1500 microliters of coagulant.
+This is because Red Dye #3 was removed far more effectively by sand and coagulant than Red Dye #40 was.
+Where the red dye #40 experiments took minutes or less, the Red Dye #3 experiments took a few hours.
+Using 1500 μL of coagulant with Red Dye #3 would have taken too much time, and the stock tank for the solution would have run out.
+8. After a few failed attempts at different flow rates, 1.25 mL/s was determined to work for both red dye #40 and red dye #3 enough to yield useful results.
+9. Both dyes were run through a sand-only column to obtain a baseline for the experiment.

 ## Results and Discussion
 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/Red_Dye_3.png)